 Remediation

-Update The Frontend Admin by DynamiApps plugin for WordPress is vulnerable to Privilege Escalation in all versions up Multiple Products to the latest version.
+Update WordPress plugin before to the latest version.
 Monitor for exploitation attempts and review access logs.

 Executive Summary: